ravaldipak/insight-ai/readme.txt

 == Chat App ==
 The Vue Advanced Chat is library to use Emojis on chat app.
 For more information refer [Documentation](https://www.npmjs.com/package/vue-advanced-chat).

+== Calling files remotely ==
+The Emojies CDN.The usage shown in the plugin's settings is just for reference.
+It is important to check your usage on the [Vue Advanced Chat](https://www.npmjs.com/package/vue-advanced-chat) for accurate information.
+The Emojies are use for emotions on chat and it's installed by automatically from Vue Advanced Chat.

 #### Shortcode:
 You can use this shortcode to display Chat : [insight-ai-chat-gpt]